Is Donald Trump Smart? Perhaps The Real Question Should Be What Does ‘Smart’ Mean And Could Any Definition Of This Term Be Applied To Trump?

 Is Donald Trump Smart?
-As noted by The Chicago Tribune, Donald Trump has the peculiar habit of constantly referring to himself as “smart.”
+As noted by the Chicago Tribune, Donald Trump has the peculiar habit of constantly referring to himself as “smart.”
 Whether this is actually true or not is open to debate – although most smart people don’t feel the need to describe themselves that way.

 For instance, you don’t hear Stephen Hawking saying through his speech synthesizer, “I’m a pretty smart guy.”
 But just what does being smart – or more accurately intelligent – actually mean?

 Smart definitions and the characteristics of intelligence vary according to the expert you ask.
 Broadly speaking, modern psychologists define intelligence as problem-solving, learning capacity and the ability to use any knowledge that’s been gained in new situations.
-Trump would seem to come up short in all of these areas, given his distaste for reading, intelligence briefings and similar activities.
+Trump would seem to come up short in all of these areas, given his distaste for reading, intelligence briefings, and similar activities.

 While most psychologists believe that individual abilities — such as mathematical or verbal ability — vary from one person to the next, they disagree as to whether there is a “general intelligence” common to all people.
 But to the average person on the street, it seems obvious sometimes that some people are more intelligent than others.

-It should be noted that the concept of emotional intelligence is very different than general intelligence, since it involves the ability to recognize emotions, understand emotional dynamics, manage one’s emotions and use emotions to aid in creative thinking.
+It should be noted that the concept of emotional intelligence is very different than general intelligence since it involves the ability to recognize emotions, understand emotional dynamics, manage one’s emotions and use emotions to aid in creative thinking.

 Emotionally smart individuals tend to be highly successful in their careers — although definitions of “success” also vary.
 It’s possible that Donald Trump could be what is considered “emotionally intelligent.”
 Certainly, he knows how to manipulate the emotions of others.
 However, some psychologists argue that emotional intelligence isn’t really intelligence at all.